ElectronicCats/CayenneLPP/API.md

 # CayenneLPP API Reference

-The `CayenneLPP` class enables Arduino devices to encode data with the Cayenne Lower Power Protocol (LPP).
+The `CayenneLPP` class enables Arduino and ESP-IDF devices to encode data with the Cayenne Lower Power Protocol (LPP).
 [Read more about Cayenne LPP](https://mydevices.com/cayenne/docs/#lora-cayenne-low-power-payload)

 ### Class: `CayenneLPP`